top of page

 An example of change and transformation portfolio structure

 A clear strategy is the starting point to align the firm’s resources and activities to common goals and vision.
-With strategy also comes the need to adapt the organisation by building or acquiring new capabilities and / or addressing existing pain points.
+With strategy also comes the need to adapt the organisation by building or acquiring new capabilities and / or addressing existing pain points, as well as developing effective communication strategies to take people on the journey.
 It can also be about preserving the firm’s license to operate.
 Lack of strategy can lead to a very large array of change initiatives which deliver on tactical needs, with sometimes, diverging if not opposing objectives.

 From an oversight and strategic standpoint, it is almost impossible to assess the merits of any change initiative without such clarity of direction.
 I have seen firms allocating less than 10% of their resources to their strategic roadmap; assuming they achieved what they wanted, none of the solutions delivered to get there were sustainable.
 This equated to significant resource waste and additional risks.